mcproj/NoAnnoyance/README.md

 NoAnnoyance
 ============

-A CydiaSubstrate tweak to disable annoying system alerts in iOS12.
+A CydiaSubstrate tweak to suppress annoying system alerts in iOS12.

 Supported alerts: